insidersolutions/nlproc_sdk_sample_code/README.md

 ## Sentiment detection quality control
 The quality can be controlled by overriding / introducing new sentiment words in the user polarity dictionaries.

+# Topic API
+The system for topical grouping of and search in unstructured content.
+Large-scale compatible: you can generate topics out of your text silos on as big a dataset as millions of texts.
+You create your personal data lake which is sealed with your mashape credentials.
+In order to leverage the API you need to first load textual content into it: articles, tweets, blog posts -- what have you.

+Use [TopicUploader](src/main/java/com/semanticanalyzer/TopicUploader.java) to load data from a MySQL DB.
+You need to modify settings of mybatis accordingly as well as com.semanticanalyzer.dao.ArticleEntry in accordance with your DB.